The Simple Travel

 Concubine Lane is also home to a number of smaller shops and restaurants, offering visitors a unique shopping and dining experience.

-Here, you can find traditional handicrafts and local souvenirs, as well as delicious street food and local specialities.
-Whether you’re looking for handmade pottery, textiles, or jewellery, or simply want to sample some of the local cuisines, Concubine Lane is the place to be.
+Here, you can find traditional handicrafts and local souvenirs, as well as delicious street food and local specialties.
+Whether you’re looking for handmade pottery, textiles, or jewelry, or simply want to sample some of the local cuisines, Concubine Lane is the place to be.

 Food and Restaurants: